twingly/ecco/README.md

     jruby --dev -G -S rake spec:all

 The tests needs a MySQL server with replication enabled.

-Ecco includes a Vagrant machine that can be used for this.
+Ecco includes a Vagrant machine, that can be used for this.
+Note that your Vagrant host need to have [Ansible] installed as it is used for provisioning.

 Just start it before running the tests